georgedouzas/georgedouzas.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I work as a machine learning researcher at the Nova University of Lisbon, School of Information Management.
-My research interests include physics, mathematics and artificial intelligence with various publications in machine learning and high energy physics journals.
-In the past, I have worked in multiple companies as a software and machine learning engineer.
-Additionally, I often contribute or maintain my own open source projects.
+I work as a machine learning researcher at the [Nova IMS](https://www.novaims.unl.pt/default), University of Lisbon.
+I am also a [member](https://www.novaims.unl.pt/magic/#team-section) of the [MagIC](https://www.novaims.unl.pt/magic/#home-section) research and development center.
+My research areas are physics, mathematics and artificial intelligence with multiple [publications](#publications) in machine learning and high energy physics journals.
+My [professional experience](#experience) includes working for various companies as a software and machine learning engineer.
+Additionally, I often maintain or contribute to open-source [projects](#projects).
 Besides science, sports is my main hobby.
-Currently, my focus is in gymnastics and calisthenics while in the past I was a competitive sprinter.
+Currently, my focus is on [gymnastics](hobbies/gymnastics/) while in the past I was a competitive sprinter.
+Lately, I have been working on various [robotics](hobbies/robotics/) projects.